Nox-Erebos/LoneMartian/Lazer Swords/Sword of Amity.md

 # Sword of Amity

 The **Sword of Amity** was the last device Dr. Aimi created.
 A year after creating the **Sword of Amity** Dr. Aimi sacrificed herself along side Dr. Onyx and Dr. Krieger bringing the war to an end.
-The last message sent by Dr. Aimi was "NEVER STOP FIGHTING, THIS IS MY FINAL GIFT TO YOU, HUMANITY".
+The last message sent by Dr. Aimi was "NEVER STOP FIGHTING FOR PEACE, THIS IS MY FINAL GIFT TO YOU, HUMANITY".

 # Obtaining